 There’s no pass or fail with an EPC.
-Instead, it ranks your property on a scale of A to G. Having said that, if you’re renting your home, you’ll need a minimum rating of E for both new and existing new tenancies.
+Instead, it ranks your property on a scale of A to G. Having said that, if you’re a landlord, your rental property must have a minimum rating of E.

 EPCs are valid for 10 years, and they can be re-used multiple times during this period – even if they were done by a previous owner.